 Numerous Christian churches stress worldwide evangelism almost to the total exclusion of bringing the believers from the “milk” of salvation into the strong meat of the Word.

-But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.
-Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, (Hebrews 5:14-6:1)
+Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, (Hebrews 5:14-6:1)

 The result of emphasizing evangelism at the expense of feeding the sheep is millions of spiritual babies and very few mature saints.